-Subject specific curriculum as outlined in the provincial Programs of Study identify what all students in Alberta are expected to learn and do as they progress from Kindergarten through to Grade 12.
+Subject specific curriculum as outlined in the provincial Programs of Study identify what students in Alberta are expected to learn and do as they progress from Kindergarten through to Grade 12.
 Programming decisions based on curricular learning outcomes, are made to determine the activities, assessments and resources that will be used in order to support student achievement consistent with student ability.
 Programming that is flexible and responsive to students’ learning needs provides for student success.
 As student learning is cumulative, ongoing assessment informs students, parents and the teacher what has been learned and what remains to be learned.

 Parents play an important role in shaping the way their children view learning.
 My Child’s Learning: A Parent Resource is a tool offered by Alberta Education which provides parents with a better understanding of Alberta’s curriculum and how they can help their child.
 Through My Child’s Learning, parents will discover what their child is learning, how they’re assessed and what resources are available to help them be successful from kindergarten to Grade 12.